Listing 5 of the best road trips from Queenstown, and detailing the top things to do in each destination!

 Queenstown is one of New Zealand’s biggest attractions.
-As a place for indulgence and adventure, you can enjoy everything from high-end shopping and world-class fine dining to bungee jumping and snowboarding there.
+It’s stunningly beautiful with looming mountains all-around and a deep blue lake at its center.
+It’s a place of two extremes – indulgence and adventure, you can enjoy everything from high-end shopping and world-class fine dining to bungee jumping and snowboarding there.
+Yet no matter how amazing it is, sometimes, it is good to explore a bit further afield.

 5 BEST Road Trips from Queenstown